youngkin/hugoblog/content/post/shiftregistersevensegdisplay.md

 In `shiftRegClr`, lines 1 through 11, note the use of the RCLK pin on lines 4 and 6.
 The clock signal to that pin must be pulsed, i.e., set to HIGH followed by LOW, in order to make the input shift register contents available to the output register.
 Also note that the SRCLR pin needs to be reset to HIGH after the operation to reenable the shift register.

 Lines 16 through 28 show the method of writing zeros to all the input shift register bits to clear the input shift register (`zeroClear()`).
 This is functionally equivalent to using the SRCLR method, they both set the input shift register bits to 0.
 It does take a lot more effort however.
 The `for` loop in lines 18 through 23 shifts a zero into each bit of the input shift register.
 It repeats the process 8 times, advancing the SRCLK with each write, to fill the input shift register bits.
 Lines 20 and 22 send the SRCLK pulse to advance the input shift register bits.
 Strictly speaking, it's not necessary to shift the `0` and `&` it to `0x80` on line 19.
 It would be sufficient to merely write `0` to the SDI pin.
 However, it is necessary to use this method of writing to the SDI pin write any other number, e.g., `0x3F` into the input shift register.

-Finally, lines 25 through 27 send the pulse signal to the RCLK pin.
+As with `shiftRegClr()` above, lines 25 and 27 toggle the RCLK pin to transfer the bits to the output register.

 {{< gist youngkin ce54e1d33e27f7005dcabfde0611f0e6 >}}